-"immunosuppressive" Suppressing the immune response of an individual

-Drug therapy used for suppressing the immune response

-"IVDR"

-In vitro diagnostic regulation, the new regulatory basis for placing on the market, making available and putting into service in vitro diagnostic medical devices on the European market.
-It will replace the EU's current Directive on in vitro diagnostic medical devices

-In vitro diagnostic; tests done on samples such as blood or tissue that have been taken from the human body.
-In vitro diagnostics can detect diseases or other conditions and can be used to monitor a person's overall health to help cure, treat, or prevent diseases

-"Lab Developed Tests" or "LDT" A laboratory developed test (LDT) is a type of in vitro diagnostic test that is designed, manufactured and used within a single laboratory

-"Medicare"

-Medicare is the US federal health insurance program for: people who are 65 or older, certain younger people with disabilities, people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD)

-"MEDDEV"

-MEDical DEVices Documents.
-The MEDDEV Guidance Documents are developed by various working groups on behalf of the European Commission to assist stakeholders in implementing directives related to medical devices

-"MoIDx"

-Molecular Diagnostic Services, the MolDx Program facilitates detailed and unique identification through registration of molecular diagnostic tests to facilitate claims processing and to track utilisation.
-Establishes clinical utility expectations

-"MHRA"

-Medicines and Healthcare products Regulatory Agency

-"next generation sequencing" or "NGS"

-Next-generation sequencing (NGS) refers to the deep, highthroughput, massively parallel DNA sequencing technology.
-NGS allows for sequencing of DNA and RNA much more quickly and cheaply than the previously used Sanger sequencing, and as such has revolutionised the study of genomics and molecular biology

-"principal Investigator"

-Individual responsible for the management and integrity of the design, conduct, and reporting of a research project and for oversight of compliance, financial, personnel, and other related aspects and to assure research is conducted in accordance with federal regulations

-"reimbursement coding"

-Reimbursement for procedures and services performed by providers is made by commercial payers or federal intermediaries acting on behalf of healthcare programs.
-Reimbursement is based on claims and documentation filed by providers using medical diagnosis and procedure codes

-"RNA"

-Ribonucleic acid, a nucleic acid present in all living cells, a polymeric molecule essential in various biological roles in coding, decoding, regulation and expression of genes

-"serum creatinine"

-Creatinine is a waste product formed by the breakdown of creatine phosphate from muscle and protein metabolism.
-A measure of creatinine in the blood provides an estimate of the glomerular filtration rate in the kidneys, indicating how well the kidneys are functioning
+"immunosuppressive therapy" Drug therapy used for suppressing the immune response "IVDR" In vitro diagnostic regulation, the new regulatory basis for placing on the market, making available and putting into service in vitro diagnostic medical devices on the European market.
+It will replace the EU's current Directive on in vitro diagnostic medical devices "IVD" In vitro diagnostic; tests done on samples such as blood or tissue that have been taken from the human body.
+In vitro diagnostics can detect diseases or other conditions and can be used to monitor a person's overall health to help cure, treat, or prevent diseases "Lab Developed Tests" or "LDT" A laboratory developed test (LDT) is a type of in vitro diagnostic test that is designed, manufactured and used within a single laboratory "Medicare" Medicare is the US federal health insurance program for: people who are 65 or older, certain younger people with disabilities, people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD) "MEDDEV" MEDical DEVices Documents.
+The MEDDEV Guidance Documents are developed by various working groups on behalf of the European Commission to assist stakeholders in implementing directives related to medical devices "MolDx" Molecular Diagnostic Services, the MolDx Program facilitates detailed and unique identification through registration of molecular diagnostic tests to facilitate claims processing and to track utilisation.
+Establishes clinical utility expectations "MHRA" Medicines and Healthcare products Regulatory Agency "MHRA" "next generation sequencing" or "NGS" Medicines and Healthcare products Regulatory Agency Next-generation sequencing (NGS) refers to the deep, high-throughput, massively parallel DNA sequencing technology.
+NGS allows for sequencing of DNA and RNA much more quickly and cheaply than the previously used Sanger sequencing, and as such has revolutionised the study of genomics and molecular biology "next generation sequencing" Next-generation sequencing (NGS) refers to the deep, high-throughput, massively parallel DNA sequencing technology.
+NGS allows for sequencing of DNA and RNA much more quickly and cheaply than the previously used Sanger sequencing, and as "next generation sequencing" or "NGS" Next-generation sequencing (NGS) refers to the deep, high-throughput, massively parallel DNA sequencing technology.
+NGS allows for sequencing of DNA and RNA much more quickly and cheaply than the previously used Sanger sequencing, and as such has revolutionised the study of genomics and molecular biology Individual responsible for the management and integrity of the design, conduct, and reporting of a research project and for oversight of compliance, financial, personnel, and other related aspects and to assure research is conducted in accordance with "next generation sequencing" or "NGS" "principal Investigator" Next-generation sequencing (NGS) refers to the deep, high-throughput, massively parallel DNA sequencing technology.
+NGS allows for sequencing of DNA and RNA much more quickly and cheaply than the previously used Sanger sequencing, and as such has revolutionised the study of genomics and molecular biology Individual responsible for the management and integrity of the design, conduct, and reporting of a research project and for oversight of compliance, financial, personnel, and other related aspects and to assure research is conducted in accordance with federal regulations Reimbursement for procedures and services performed by providers is made by commercial payers or federal intermediaries acting on behalf of healthcare programs.
+Reimbursement is based on claims and documentation filed by providers using medical diagnosis and